cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Case Expression Optimization

 Case expressions allocate a temporary variable to hold the value of the input expression, even if the input expression is actually a user-defined variable.
-This optimization detects these instances, removes the temporary variable and replaces it with the original variable containing the value of the input expression.
+This optimization detects these instances, removes the temporary variable, and replaces it with the original variable containing the value of the input expression.
 The set instruction is removed, while the other instructions are updated to replace the temporary variable with the one used in the set statement.

 The optimization is performed only when the following conditions are met: